hsghori/CS-Notes/machine_learning_notes.md

 ## Support Vector Machines

-**Support vector machines** (SVM) are a class of machine learning classification algorithms which attempts to find the "best" hyperplane to classify linearly seperable data.
+**Support vector machines** (SVM) are a class of machine learning classification algorithms which attempts to find the "best" hyperplane to classify linearly separable data.

 Consider the data below:
 ```